1970 ~ Henry R. Mockel “Cow’s Tongue Cactus”

 6.5″ x 4.5″ image.
 Color wood engraving on 10.5″ x 7.5″ paper.

 Edition size: 85 Available: No prints available

 James Dexter Havens (1900 – 1960) is an American painter, sculptor and printmaker and painter born in Rochester, New York.
 He is is considered part of the color woodblock revival in America.
 Havens studied at the University of Rochester and the Rochester Institute of Technology, but is a self-taught printmaker.
 James was one of the twenty-two founding members of the Print Club of Rochester, NY.
 His work was widely exhibited and is in the collections of the Library of Congress, the Metropolitan Museum, the Albright-Knox Art Gallery, the Memorial Art Gallery of the University of Rochester, and Strong National Museum of Play.”

 5.25″ x 5″ image.
 Multi-colored etching on 11″ x 10″ Arches white paper.

 Pauline Feichtinger is a teacher, who has exhibited locally and received her education from the University of Rochester and Nazareth College.”

 Edition size: 100 Available: 21

 William Lyman (1950 – ) was born in Lockport, NY.
-He studied at Rochester Institute of Rochester, majoring in Graphic Arts.
+He studied at Rochester Institute of Technology, majoring in Graphic Arts.
 Lyman continued his studies at the University of New Mexico, concentrating in printmaking.
 In addition to his work in the commercial printing industry, he also worked as a lithographic printer at the Tamarind Institute in Albuquerque, New Mexico and as the Master printer at Gallery 696, in Rochester, NY.
 Lyman has shown his work at RIT, the Memorial Art Gallery, and the University of New Mexico.”

 1978 ~ Robert Marx “The Anonymous Child”